Alternating Medicines to Treat a Fever in Children Older than 6 Months

 What should I look for when choosing an OTC toothpaste?

-Pick products with proven active ingredients (like fluoride), check for the ADA Seal, and avoid unnecessary additives or sweeteners.
+Pick products with proven active ingredients (like fluoride), check for the ADA Seal of Acceptance, and avoid unnecessary additives or sweeteners.

 Does fluoride affect hormones or the brain?

-No credible scientific evidence shows fluoride at levels used in toothpaste or fluoridated water disrupts hormones or causes neurodevelopmental harm.
+No credible scientific evidence shows fluoride at levels used in toothpaste or properly fluoridated water (0.7 mg/L) disrupts hormones or causes neurodevelopmental harm.

 What should I do if my community stops adding fluoride to the water?

-Use fluoridated toothpaste, consider fluoride rinses, and talk to a dentist about fluoride supplements for kids.
+Use fluoridated toothpaste, consider fluoride rinses (for ages 6+), and talk to a dentist about fluoride supplements for kids (if needed).

 Do fluoride supplements have side effects?

-They’re safe when used under dental guidance and typically recommended for children in areas without fluoridated water.
+They’re safe when used under dental guidance and typically recommended for children in areas without fluoridated water or at high risk for cavities.

 What’s the best way to make sure I’m getting enough fluoride?